 Committee members must be residents of the Port District at all times during their service on a committee.
 Each Committee shall include at least one Commissioner.
+Unless specified otherwise by motion, Port Commissioners are non-voting liaisons to Internal or Standing Committees.
 Staff may serve on committees as ex-officio members.

-The Port shall use the following procedures to recruit members of the public to serve on committees according to the following process:
+The Port shall use the following procedures to recruit members of the public to serve on Statutory, Standing or Ad Hoc Committees according to the following process: